boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 When the `Hierarchical Filter` option is enabled, the Top N will be applied to each individual column separately, based on the number set for each column.

+#### Show Filter

+This feature allows you to toggle the visibility of the `Filter` icon for the column chart widget when the `Act as Master Widget` option is enabled.

 ### Container Appearance

 This sections allows you to customize the `Container Appearance` for the column chart widget.